kammitama5/agda_final/README.md

 # Agda_final
 My Agda final for 295A

+# About
+- Set out to prove [the Sieve of Erastothenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) using Agda.

 Progress Log:
 - week 1: outline and define project (11/7/19 to 11/12/19)
   - setup files, src, etc